 On a local level Kristin sees children, teens, and young adults who stutter for evaluations and treatment at the Child Development and Rehabilitation Center (CDRC).
 Given her strong beliefs that counseling, community, self-acceptance as a person who stutters, and building confidence is an imperative part of one's stuttering journey, she also runs a support group for teens who stutter, called TOPS: Teens Out Promoting Stuttering.
 Monthly she plans and facilitates TOPS group outings, activities, and volunteer opportunities around the Portland Metro Area.
 This has been a source of tremendous joy for Kristin and has resulted in tremendous growth and excitement for the teens that participate regularly.

-Given the success of TOPS, Kristin has now decided to further expand her mission for community, connectedness, confidence, and acceptance by starting a recreational overnight camp for kids and teens who stutter.
-She is extremely excited to bring Camp More to our community and is very grateful to IDD's support of this endeavor.
-When not at work, Kristin greatly enjoys spending time with her family and friends, mainly her 5-year old superhero-loving 5-year old, Sive.
+Given the success of TOPS and the shared goals of Ms. Sarah Herr, Kristin and Sarah decided to expand their mission for community, connectedness, confidence, and acceptance started Camp More in 2016 with the support of IDD.
+They are extremely pleased and proud of the success of last year's inaugural camp session - which included 14 campers and a training program for 11 graduate student SLP's.
+When not at work, Kristin greatly enjoys spending time with her family and friends, mainly her 6-year old superhero-loving son, Sive.
 She also loves reading, cooking, gardening, running, eating, and shopping.

-She is also blessed to be a mommy of three busy and sweet (not-so-little) boys, Bryton, Maddox, and Jonas, who keep her challenged and inspired on a daily basis.
-When Sarah has spare-time, she enjoys spending quality time with her boys which includes playing board games, day-trips to the beach, hiking, cooking meals together, and beating them at a game of horse.
-She also likes to read, craft, and laugh with her friends and family.
+Sarah is also blessed to be a mommy of three busy and sweet (not-so-little) boys, Bryton, Maddox, and Jonas, who keep her challenged and inspired on a daily basis when she is not busy at work or with her groups.
+Sarah also enjoys cooking, reading, hiking, arts and crafting, and laughing with her family and friends.